learn-co-curriculum/sql-table-relations-intro-to-joins/README.md

 ### Writing INNER JOINs

-Enter into your database via `sqlite3 pets_database.rb`, if you're not there already.
+Enter into your database via `sqlite3 pets_database.db`, if you're not there already.
 Let's write an INNER JOIN query that will return the name and breed of the cat along with the name of that cat's owner.

 ```sql
 SELECT Cats.name, Cats.breed, Owners.name